-- A. Students will need to achieve satisfactory academic standing in order to be eligible to participate in extra-curricular and co-curricular activities.
+A. Students will need to achieve satisfactory academic standing in order to be eligible to participate in extra-curricular and co-curricular activities.
 These will include all extra and co-curricular activities provided by the school.
-In order to maintain eligibility for participation in activities, a student must not have a failing grade for each nine week grading period.
-A listing of ineligible students will be distributed to the staff and appropriate coaches or advisors.
-The ineligible student will meet with the guidance counselor to develop a plan to improve grades.
-This plan may include suspension from practices.
-Their eligibility status will be re-assessed at the midpoint and at the end of the next grading period. - B. Participation
+In order to maintain eligibility for participation in activities, a student must not have a failing grade for each nine week

-1. In order to be eligible for interscholastic competition, a participant must not have completed more than four seasons in any sport.

-2. An athlete may participate in only one sport per season.
-Once he has competed in a sport, he may not quit and go out for another sport in that season except under unusual circumstances and then with the approval of the principal.
+- B. Participation - 1.
+In order to be eligible for interscholastic competition, a participant must not have completed more than four seasons in any sport. - 2.
+An athlete may participate in only one sport per season.
+Once he has competed in a sport, he may not quit and go out for another sport in that season except under unusual circumstances and then with the approval of the principal. - C. Attendance - 1.
+A student is eligible for interscholastic competition if he or she is in regular attendance in grades 9-12 with the following provisions: - a.
+A student must be enrolled for at least five classes during the semester of competition - b.
+A student must have completed all required work below grade nine in order to be eligible. - D. Age - A student who competes in any interscholastic contest must be under I9 years of age by August 1st of each school year, except as provided by W.I.A.A. rules of eligibility. - 2.
+A birth or hospital certificate, accepted by the Board of Control, will establish the age of a contestant. - E. Student Accident Insurance - 1.

-C. Attendance

-1. A student is eligible for interscholastic competition if he or she is in regular attendance in grades 9-12 with the following provisions:

-a.
-A student must be enrolled for at least five classes during the semester of competition

-- b.
-A student must have completed all required work

-- below grade nine in order to be eligible.

-- D. Age

-1. A student who competes in any interscholastic contest must be under I9 years of age by August 1st of each school year, except as provided by W.I.A.A. rules of eligibility.

-2. A birth or hospital certificate, accepted by the Board of Control, will establish the age of a contestant.

-- E. Student Accident Insurance - 1.
 Insurance is available during the school year for students participating in athletics.
 Costs incurred for this insurance is responsible by the athletes and/or their parent/guardians.
 Mineral Point High School encourages all parents or guardians to provide adequate accident/medical insurance for their children.